mugwomp93/720x720_overlays/README.md

 A collection of work-in-progress 720x720 overlays for the RG CubeXX and other devices.
 Tested on muOS Pixie.

 I normally wouldn't upload anything that wasn't completed, but I haven't seen many options for 720x720 overlays, especially non-integer scale options, and I likely won't be completing these any time soon.
-This isn't a commentary on other people's work, as the overlays I have seen are high quality (in most cases higher quality than mine); there just aren't many of them.
+This isn't a commentary on other people's work as the overlays I have seen are high quality (in most cases higher quality than mine); there just aren't many of them.

 I don't plan to upload anything that I wouldn't use myself, but be aware that there are a number of issues that still need to be resolved.
 I'll label final versions as such if and when I upload them.